andrew-gomez/SubDomainEnum/README.md

 ## Enumeration
 ![alt text](https://github.com/antroguy/SubDomainEnum/blob/main/images/Enumerate.png)

-Enumeration accepts four positional commands, three of which are required.
+Enumeration accepts four positional arguments, three of which are required.

  - ***root_domains (Required)*** - This should be a file that contains a list of root domains (E.G. google.com, amazon.com, etc...).
 Each root domain should be on a new line.
  -  ***wordlist (Required)***     - This should be a subdomain wordlist.
 This file will be used to conduct subdomain bruteforcing.